-Coach with Dr. Jason Koop speaks Ross mental skills for ultrarunners.
+Coach Jason Koop speaks with Dr. Justin Ross mental skills for ultrarunners.
 How can ultrarunners awareness, focus and concentration to improve your performance?

 Zach Bitter: Ultramarathon Running | Lex Fridman Podcast #205

 One of my favourite people on the planet at the moment is Lex Fridman and wow, I've just discovered he's done an interview with Zach Bitter.